FatmanUK/mod_cold_boot/README.md

 Not complaining, just saying.

-## Result
+## result
 It's mostly written by ChatGPT Pro.
 It really got enthusiastic during the design process.
 It had trouble generating the end patterns, but I think it did a really great job overall.
 Due to my own mistake I had to do some extensive tweaking to instrument #4, but that's how you learn, and I really learned my way around Milky.

 The next step is to repeat the experiment with a smaller model (ie. a stupider LLM thinking-brain), see what it can produce when it's not constantly juiced.

 ## build notes
-To get the ST-01 archive on Debian-based Linux, issue these commands:
+To get the ST-01 and ST-02 archives on Debian-based Linux, issue these commands:

     ❯ sudo apt update
     ❯ sudo apt install lhasa wget